-Nature Inspired: Mixed-Media Techniques for Gathering, Sketching, Painting, Journaling, and Assemblage by Tracie Lyn Huskamp
+Nature Inspired: Mixed-Media Techniques for Gathering, Sketching, Painting, Journaling, and Assemblage , opens a new windowby Tracie Lyn Huskamp

 I particularly enjoy this book because it covers the gathering and use of natural objects as well as techniques for sketching and painting elements from nature.
 It even includes a nice small section on flower-pounding.
 (If you haven't tried flower-pounding, let me tell you that it's really fun and easy to do!)
 The early part of the book provides detailed instructions for a variety of techniques and for preserving and using natural materials; the later part of the book focuses on specific projects.